When to visit the vet?

 - Cool Body Surface

-Other symptoms include loss of appetite, weight loss, and weakness.
-In severe cases, jaundice (icterus) may occur, which is noticeable by a yellowing of the mucous membranes and skin, caused by the breakdown of hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs. from the destroyed red blood cells.
-Dark urine can also be a sign of babesiosis, as the breakdown of red blood cells releases hemoglobinhemoglobin is an iron-containing protein in red blood cells responsible for transporting oxygen from the lungs to the body tissues and carbon dioxide back to the lungs., which is excreted via the kidneys.
+Further symptoms include loss of appetite, Weight loss, and weakness.
+In severe cases, icterus / jaundice may occur, which is noticeable by a yellowing of the mucous membranes and skin, caused by the breakdown of hemoglobin from the destroyed red blood cells.
+Dark urine can also be a sign of babesiosis, as hemoglobin is released through the breakdown of red blood cells and excreted via the kidneys.

 Diagnosis

-Serological tests and polymerase chain reaction (PCR) are other diagnostic tools that can be used to confirm the infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+Serological tests and polymerase chain reaction (PCR) are further diagnostic tools that can be used to confirm the infection.
 These tests are particularly useful for distinguishing between different Babesia species and determining the appropriate treatment.

 Therapy

-The treatment of babesiosis in dogs aims to eliminate the parasites and relieve the symptoms.
-Antiprotozoal drugs, such as atovaquone in combination with azithromycin or imidocarb dipropionate, are often the drugs of choice.
-These drugs work by inhibiting the multiplication of the parasites and promoting their death.
+The therapy for babesiosis in dogs aims to eliminate the parasites and alleviate symptoms.
+Antiprotozoal medications, such as atovaquone in combination with azithromycin or imidocarb dipropionate, are often the drugs of choice.
+These medications work by inhibiting the multiplication of the parasites and promoting their death.

 Prognosis and follow-up care